khadas/khadas_docs/source/edge/SetupSerialTool.md

 ...

 ```

+{% note info Tip %}

-*Tips: If the print-out contains the following line, you might need to check the step `Add Access Permission` above.*
+If the print-out contains the following line, you might need to check the step `Add Access Permission` above.
 ```
 /dev/ttyUSB0: Permission denied
 ```
+{% endnote %}

 #SecureCRT Bug

 If you use SecureCRT to connect the Edge-V or edge,maybe you will see this.